Adlik/Adlik/benchmark/README.md

 - A config file (bert_config.json) which specifies the hyperparameters of the model.

-Then compile the model to TensorFlow Lite using `model_compiler_2`.
+Then compile the model to TensorFlow Lite using `model_compiler`.

 The batch size of the model is 1.